apollographql/apollo-kotlin/CONTRIBUTING.md

 If that happens, you will need to run `./gradlew apiDump` and check for any incompatible changes before commiting these files.

+## Deprecation

+When marking an API with `@Deprecated`, also mark it with `ApolloDeprecatedSince` so we can keep track of when it has been deprecated.

 ## Experimental / internal APIs

 Using Kotlin's (or other dependencies') experimental or internal APIs, such as the ones marked